CRMDoc/TechWriterTechnicalExercise/README.md

 __Goal__: Your goal is to modify the included website package according to the tasks below and send back a __.zip__ file of your personalized website.

-* Download this repository so that you can edit the files locally
 * Document the process and steps you take to complete this exercise.
 If are not able to complete the exercise successfully, that is okay.
 I want to see the steps you took to reach the completed portion of the exercise.
-* If you have questions, feel free to email me
+* If you have questions, feel free to email me denice.swinnen@veeva.com.
-* Zip up the completed exercise and mail it back
+* Zip up the completed exercise and mail it back to me.

 ## Technical Exercise